hillms/residential_p-traps/README.md

 ## Data Availability

-Raw sequencing data will be deposited in the NCBI Sequence Read Archive (SRA) upon publication.
+Raw sequence files and metadata will publicly available in the NCBI SRA, under BioProject ID: PRJNA1363208, after publication.

 ## Citation

 If you use this code, please cite:

-[Citation information to be added upon publication]
+Hill MS, Stiffler W, Rabasco JT, Sun S, Blakley IC, Fodor AA, Gunsch CK.
+2016.
+Temporal stability and niche partitioning of bacterial communities in paired residential sink P-traps.

 ## Contact

-For questions about this code repository, please open an issue on GitHub.
+For questions about this code repository, please open an issue on GitHub, or contact Megan Hill at msthoemmes@gmail.com

 ## Acknowledgments

 - Preprocessing and DADA2 workflow: Jorden Rabasco
-- Temporal stability and differential abundance analyses: [Author names]
+- Temporal stability analysis: Claude Code

-## License

-[License information to be added]